Connect with others who understand.

 • Distant lymph nodes (small structures found throughout the body that filter out germs and cancer cells)

-Less common sites of metastasis include the central nervous system (the brain and spinal cord), skin, spleen, and bones.
-In very rare cases, ovarian cancer can metastasize to the breast.
+Less common sites of metastasis include the central nervous system (the brain and spinal cord), skin, and bones.
+In very rare cases, ovarian cancer can metastasize to the breasts.

-If you develop metastatic tumors, they are still called ovarian cancer.
-For example, if ovarian cancer cells travel to your lungs and form a tumor there, the tumor is ovarian cancer, not lung cancer, and it needs ovarian cancer treatments.
+If your cancer spreads to other parts of the body and you develop metastatic tumors, it’s still called ovarian cancer.
+For example, if cancer cells from the primary tumor in your ovary travel to your lungs and form a tumor there, the tumor is ovarian cancer, not lung cancer, and it needs ovarian cancer treatment.

 People with ovarian cancer may be more likely to experience metastasis if: